coquano/SecondTest/content/_index.md

         I have also been working on the determination of the structural and rheological properties of complex fluids (that typically display non Newtonian rules of flow).

+        A quite substantial part of my work has been devoted to the study of the flow properties of granular liquids.
+These systems, despite their ubiquitous character are still poorly understood today because, on the formal level, they escape the rules at the basis of the well-known frameworks in statistical physics (the granular particles being dissipative, granular flows are always in an out-of-equilibrium state when they are not at rest).

     design:
       columns: '1'